 Pest of the Month

 Want to sponsor the Pest of the Month?
 Includes recognition as the sponsor with your company logo linked to your website.
 The Pest of the Month is highlighted in its own target email, on MSPCA’s social media channels as well as on this page of marylandpest.org.
 Each pest of the month is archived here for the full year.
-Find out more information here.
+Find out more about general advertising and Pest of the Month here!

 Ad copy is due the first Wednesday of the month.
 Contact the MSPCA Executive Director, Andrea Coron at info email@example.com if you're interested today!